adam-cattermole/mlflow-docker-azure-guide/README.md

 * Talk through instrumenting the code

+### Dependencies on the running machine

+* python
+* mlflow
+* azure-storage-blob
+* paramiko??
+* env variables

+#### Configure Project

+To set up a project in mlflow we need to create the MLproject file.
+This can be used to define operating conditions and

 Run the model:

 ```bash
 mlflow run ...
 ```

 Note that whilst the MLflow model is stored remotely in the tracking server, the execution of the model is performed on the local calling machine, wrapped by requests to the tracking server as well as direct interaction with the artifact store.
 In some cases it may be beneficial to deploy the code to a remote server, especially when leveraging a GPU-enabled machine.

 ### Using Docker for Remote Model Deployment

+#### Updating the Configuration

+* add docker_env to MLproject file
+* expose env username/password

 A simple workaround is to provide the `DOCKER_HOST` environment variable exported to your shell.
 Docker automatically uses this variable for all docker-related commands.